hashicorp/katakoda/vault-granular-access-control/step-app-1.md

 ## As the application

-The policies defined for `apps` do not grant it the capability to perform this operation.
+The policies defined for `apps` does not grant it the capability to perform this operation.

 Login with the `apps` user.